mainakpal08/hcrl_gazebo/README.md

 ## Installation

 In order to simulate the external head camera, you'll need to clone  [PAL Robotics' Gazebo plugin](https://github.com/pal-robotics/realsense_gazebo_plugin) into the workspace.
+Because the gripper is poorly simulated, we also use [a "grasp hack" plugin](https://github.com/JenniferBuehler/gazebo-pkgs.git) provided by another package to attach objects to the gripper.

-To make sure you have the dependencies
+To make sure you have all the dependencies

     wstool init <path_to_workspace> <path_to_hcrl_gazebo>/.rosinstall